Red Sox vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 55 hits with 14 doubles, two triples, five home runs, 28 walks and 25 RBI.
+- Jurickson Profar has 16 doubles, two triples, five home runs, 28 walks and 25 RBI (58 total hits).

 Profar Recent Games